kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ---
 title: AWS Lambda
 weight: 100
-description: AWS Upstream configuration guide.
+description: Routing to AWS Lambda as an Upstream
 ---

 ## How to setup and use AWS Upstream